- Natural acne treatments include topical products, plant extracts and dietary supplements that combat the symptoms of acne.

 Tea tree oil

 Tea tree essential oil is widely used for treating multiple skin conditions, including acne.
-It is antimicrobial and anti-inflammatory, and it helps to treat and prevent pimples.
-Tea tree oil has been proven to effectively treat acne.
+It is antimicrobial and anti-inflammatory, and has been proven to effectively treat mild-to-moderate acne.

 Vitamins

-There are a number of vitamins that are effective against acne breakouts, including vitamin A, vitamin C, vitamin D and vitamin E. Vitamins can help fight acne-causing bacteria and inflammation to both prevent and treat breakouts.
-They may be used both topically and orally to address acne’s symptoms.
+There are a number of vitamins that can be used as effective topical treatments against acne breakouts, including vitamins A, C and D. Vitamins can help fight acne-causing bacteria and inflammation to both prevent and treat breakouts:

-- Vitamin A may be taken orally or used topically in a formulation called retinol.
-Antioxidant-rich and anti-inflammatory, topical vitamin A encourages healthy cell turnover and may help reduce the appearance of acne blemishes and acne scars.
+- Vitamin A is most effective when used in the form of retinol; antioxidant-rich and anti-inflammatory, it encourages cell turnover which can reduce the appearance of acne blemishes and scars

-- Vitamin C’s antioxidant properties may help to boost collagen and fight inflammation.
-Its skin-lightening properties help it to reduce the appearance of hyperpigmentation caused by acne, as well as acne scars.
+- Vitamin C’s antioxidant properties can help boost collagen production and fight inflammation; it’s skin lightening properties work to reduce the appearance of hyperpigmentation caused by acne, as well as acne scars

 Warm compress